AndrewAGuy/vascular-networks/README.md

 ## Build
 The project copies its output to a [NuGet convention-based working directory](https://docs.microsoft.com/en-us/nuget/create-packages/creating-a-package#from-a-convention-based-working-directory) /Release/ in release configuration: `dotnet build -c Release`.
 All additional content files are copied to this structure.
 In Debug, output files are copied to a flat folder structure /Debug/TFM/ for the given Target Framework Moniker.

-To clean the release folder, copy over package assets and build the package, use the build file with the 'pack' target: `dotnet msbuild build.targets t:pack`.
+To clean the release folder, copy over package assets and build the package, use the build file with the 'pack' target: `dotnet msbuild build.targets -t:pack`.
 This sets the configuration to release and builds documentation.

-To build XML documentation, set the property `-p:BuildDocs=True`.
-To treat warnings as errors set `-p:WError=True`.

 #### Conditional compilation
 For types in the `Vascular.Structure` namespace, a custom build can choose to improve performance by removing fields that are not needed: